Get new exclusive access to healthcare business reports & breaking news

 However, the convergent positive outcomes of gaming found through qualitative, psychological, and physiological methods seem to suggest that conclusive research into the therapeutic effects of playing casual video games is still needed.

 Two of the 13 studies focused on the therapeutic effects of gambling specifically on low mood, depression, and anxiety, and stress.
 Both of these studies noted significant improvements when participants indulged in casual gambling compared with a relaxation activity, browsing the web, or a passive break.

 In combination with casual video games, gambling has shown high potential in reducing anxiety, depression, and mood problems.
 In fact, the anxiety-reducing effects of gaming were much more effective than a dual-medication regimen, a waitlist condition, and dental attention- bias modification training.

 This is great news considering that the popularity of online gambling has exploded in the wake of the coronavirus pandemic.
-More people are simply flocking to internet betting sites to play slot machines, table games, and other casino offerings.
-JackpotCity online casino is a great example of the many online casinos which are competing over online users’ attention.
-They use a variety of offers to make gaming worthwhile, such as casino bonuses, cashback, and free spins.
+More people are simply flocking to internet betting sites to play slot machines, table games, and other casino offerings where they can now find a huge list of online casino games.

 If the findings of these studies hold true, this could be a game-changer for gamblers and generally people who suffer from mental health conditions like anxiety, depressive mood, and depression.